-- Systems and Organizations Controls 2 ("SOC2") and Criminal Justice Information Services ("CJIS") requirements could potentially cause obligations that we are not able to completely perform which could adversely affect our reputation and sales, as well as the availability of our solutions in certain markets. - Cyber-attacks, malicious internet-based activity, online and offline fraud, and other similar activities threaten the confidentiality, integrity, and availability of our sensitive information and information technology systems, and those of the third parties upon which we rely.
-These attacks could materially disrupt our systems and operations, supply chain, and ability to produce, sell and distribute our goods and services. - Ongoing social unrest may have a material adverse effect on our business, the future magnitude or duration of which we cannot predict with accuracy.
+- Systems and Organizations Controls 2 ("SOC2"), Criminal Justice Information Services ("CJIS") and Health Insurance Portability and Accountability Act ("HIPAA") requirements could potentially cause obligations that we are not able to completely perform which could adversely affect our reputation and sales, as well as the availability of our solutions in certain markets. - Cyber-attacks, malicious internet-based activity, online and offline fraud, and other similar activities threaten the confidentiality, integrity, and availability of our sensitive information and information technology systems, and those of the third parties upon which we rely.
+These attacks could materially disrupt our systems and operations, supply chain, and ability to produce, sell and distribute our products and services. - Ongoing social unrest may have a material adverse effect on our business, the future magnitude or duration of which we cannot predict with accuracy.